Me and Others at the EDF Group Foundation

 The Ambition of Painting at the Orangerie Museum

-Onoften tends to summing up Henri Rousseau and his work to the mystical figure of the « Douanier ».
-However, there’s so much more to discover, and it’s this wealth that the Orangerie Museum wishes to highlight in a unique retrospective, featuring paintings mainly from the collections of Paul Guillaume, a passionate admirer and defender of the painter.
-This is a unique opportunity to dive into the work of an artist who continues to shape the history of art more than 115 years after his death.
+On often tends to summing up Henri Rousseau and his work to the mystical figure of the « Douanier ».
+However, there is so much more to discover, and it is this richness that the Orangerie Museum wishes to showcase today in a unique retrospective, bringing together works mainly from the collections of Paul Guillaume, a devoted admirer and defender of the painter.
+A unique opportunity to dive into the work of an artist who continues to impact art history more than 115 years after his death.

 Musée de l’Orangerie